These are the best 4K TVs running Android TV

 - Expensive

+Best for gaming: Sony X85J 4K Ultra HD LED Smart Google TV

-If Sony's A8H Bravia is too pricey for you, the X950H is a solid value proposition when seeking the best 4k Android TV an alternative.
-This LED model supports the same X1 Ultimate processor to ensure smooth performance throughout, and with Dolby Vision — plus much of Sony's existing picture technology — there's plenty of beauty to appreciate with this TV.
+If Sony's A80J Bravia XR is too pricey for you, the X85J is the next best thing for gaming when seeking the best 4K Android TV.
+You get HDR10, VRR (Variable Refresh Rate), a native 120Hz refresh rate, and two HDMI 2.1 ports for the perfect next-gen gaming experience.
+This LED model supports the X1 Ultimate processor to ensure smooth performance throughout, and with Dolby Vision — plus much of Sony's existing picture technology — there's plenty of beauty to appreciate with this TV.

-It also doesn't hurt that there are a handful of different screen sizes, ranging from 49-85 inches, covering a lot of ground for various room types.
+It also doesn't hurt that there are a handful of different screen sizes, ranging from 43-85 inches, covering a lot of ground for various room types.
 Sony could have used better legs to support the frame, which is why this TV may be better to mount on a wall, but you do have both options available.
+Still, that's a small sacrifice to make for this excellent yet cheap 4K TV.

 From a functional perspective, there's plenty to like.
 You get the best of Android TV, plus built-in Chromecast and AirPlay 2 support.
 The top streaming apps are readily available on the platform, and the latter two features bring in even more compatibility from phones, tablets, and computers.
 That's all on top of Dolby Vision, Dolby Atmos, and a user-friendly calibration setup that helps you visualize changes in real-time.
-You won't get HDR10+ here, but there's plenty to work with otherwise.
-Without HDMI 2.1 and VRR, this isn't the ideal TV to prepare for next-gen gaming.

 Pros: